 Anyone can be a Downton Abbey Cook

 A heart felt thank you for sharing my passion for Downton Abbey, history and food.
-Connect with me on Twitter, Facebook, Pinterest and YouTube through the links.
+Connect with me on Twitter, Facebook, Pinterest and YouTube through the links in the sidebar.
 Keep sending me pics and I will post them here.

 VPT’s Experience Inspired by Downton Abbey: Jan.
 5/6

-The book will have lots of pictures of Downton era foods organized by specific types of Downton entertaining: brunch, afternoon tea, garden parties, dinner parties, cocktails, holidays, and weddings.
-Plans are to launch the book in December on Amazon.
+The book has lots of pictures of Downton era foods organized by specific types of Downton entertaining: brunch, afternoon tea, garden parties, dinner parties, cocktails, holidays, and weddings.

 Light Madeira Cake